By 2025, 75% of data will be moved off the cloud. It seems like the cloud just became the major method of data storage. But where are we heading next?

 Technology is taking over everywhere, including on the road.
 Different car manufacturing industries are/have invested millions if not billions of dollars in building cars of the future; driverless cars.
 For the effectiveness of this technology, the cars will need data involving the neighboring environment.

-What’s more, when on the road, the cars will need to observe the direction, constantly communicate with each other among other functionalities.
-The cycle will not end there but transmits to the manufactures for maintenance purposes, among other reasons.
+What’s more, when on the road, the cars will need to observe the direction, and constantly communicate with each other among other functionalities.
+The cycle will not end there but will be transmitted to the manufacturers for maintenance purposes, among other reasons.

-You will only achieve the dream by using edge computing architecture.
+You will only achieve that dream by using edge computing architectures.
 As a result, the vehicles will be communicating and processing information within themselves without wasting a lot of time.
 It reduces the chances of lag which could cause fatal accidents.

 Smart Homes and Cities

 It becomes rhetoric through traditional computing architecture as it cannot, with immediate response, handle all the devices within its network.
-Edge computing enables this through the network distribution, and devices don’t have to pass through the central server.
-They can communicate amongst themselves in real-time.
+Edge computing enables this through network distribution, and devices don’t have to pass through the central server.
+They can communicate among themselves in real time.

 Monitoring of Patients